ouoru/humbleAssist-motorLoop/README.md

 - This technology is commonly seen in hospitals and nursing homes, which require assistance from the nurse for the mechanism to be safe.
 These lifts lift 100% of the body load, over a long period of time (20 seconds +)
 - Our team noticed that in many cultures (we have a diverse team!), grandparents are NOT sent to nursing homes, but prefer to live at home with the family.
 As a result, they throw themselves onto chairs / couches, and ask for family members to help them up.
 This commonly leads to bone fractures.

+## Awards
+- $1300: Velocity Fund, in partnership with Ontario’s Ministry for Seniors and Accessibility (MSAA)
+- $1375: Canadian Posture & Seating Centre Scholarship

 ## Our Product ...
 - Safe
 - Self-operated